fossxo/fossxo-gdd/source/technical-design/development-tools.rst

     Shows the command line help.
 This provides a brief description of the application and lists the available command line options.
-This also lets users know how to find the user manual in case the user is searching for information on how to play the game.
+This also lets users know how to find the player manual in case the user is searching for information on how to play the game.

 ..  option:: --version